-Delaware is in a very transitional period.
 The 2006 DE Act created a foundation for modifying deregulation, but the DE PSC is still navigating its way through the options the statutes authorize.
-The 2006 DE Act sought the construction of new generation, but the DE PSC has been considering three bids for nearly a year, and it is not clear whether Delmarva's RFP will actually produce new generation.
-Further complicating the issue, the U.S. Department of Energy recently announced construction of a transmission line - the Mid-Atlantic Area National Interest Electric Transmission Corridor - that will run from West Virginia through Delaware to New York.173 Because increased transmission creates the potential for customers to purchase cheaper generation out-of-state, this new corridor could defer or eliminate the need for Delaware's investment in the construction of new generation.
+The 2006 DE Act sought the construction of new generation, but an agreement was only reached two years later and the agreement was for substantially less new generation than intended originally.
+Further complicating the issue, the U.S. Department of Energy recently announced construction of a transmission line - the Mid-Atlantic Area National Interest Electric Transmission Corridor - that will run from West Virginia through Delaware to New York.
+Because increased transmission creates the potential for customers to purchase cheaper generation out-of-state, this new corridor could defer or eliminate the need for Delaware's investment in the construction of new generation.

 Nancy Brockway - a DE PSC consultant hired to assess Delaware's restructuring options - made several recommendations to the Delaware General Assembly in a May 2007 report.
 First, she suggested that Delaware use a democratic stakeholder process to establish goals and priorities for its electricity market.
 Second, she recommended that Delaware establish a portfolio approach to supply resources so that diversification could reduce price and reliability risks.
 Third, she recommended that Delaware create a State Power Authority to become the default service provider.
-Finally, she recommended that Delaware limit retail choice to commercial and industrial customers.174 The General Assembly has not acted on these recommendations.
+Finally, she recommended that Delaware limit retail choice to commercial and industrial customers.191 With the exception of Delmarva's proposed portfolio approach in its updated IRP, Delaware has not acted on these recommendations.